Augmented Reality

-The Company has been working closely with the University of Wolverhampton to develop an Augmented Reality application to help non-specialists visualise, development proposals, environmental data or information in an interactive graphical way.
+Crestwood has been worked closely with the University of Wolverhampton to develop an Augmented Reality application to help non-specialists visualise development proposals, environmental data and information interactively.

-Even more impressively, the technology can be used to visualise proposed developments, environmental data, hidden heritage features, services etc. ‘in the field’ in their designed locations.
-This can be used to appraise design options, ‘walk through a development’ on site, understand exactly where constraints are ‘on the ground’ (e.g. underground pipe work, badger setts).
-It can also be used to understand the visual effects of a proposed development (e.g. a new wind turbine), in the field at a given location.
+Even more impressively, the technology can be used to visualise proposed developments, environmental data, hidden heritage features, services and more.
+All of this is displayed ‘in the field’ at their designed locations.
+This can be used to appraise design options, walk through a development on site and understand exactly where constraints are on the ground (e.g. underground pipe work, badger setts).
+It can also be used to understand the visual effects of a proposed development, like a new wind turbine, in the field at a given location.

 Additionally, the app can also be used as an interpretative tool for bringing static display boards to life (e.g. turning memorials or interpretation boards into interactive, animated, 3D displays).
 The applications are endless.
 Call Karl on 01902 229563 to chat through your ideas or email karl@crestwoodenvironmental.co.uk.